shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Notifications should appear in Latest Notifications first order.
 - All Users & All Channels list must fetch list from API server on click of button and not depend on props
 - Fixed addition of channel to requester's channel list when join request accepted by channel owner. | Error #2
 - Fixed Error where user couldn't join a private channel even after accepting invite request from Owner | Error #1